UniCourt/Analytics-Workshop1/New Todo/README.md

 PERN stack todo, is a simple todo application which uses PostgresSQL, Expressjs, Reactjs, and Nodejs, its basically a crud app on PERN stack.

-## View

-# PERN STACK TODO

-PERN stack todo, is a simple todo application which uses PostgresSQL, Expressjs, Reactjs, and Nodejs, its basically a crud app on PERN stack.

 ## Features
 [+] Create Todo
 [+] Delete Todo